 Your involvement upfront with your team can make that inbox seem less daunting.

-Sometimes, you just need to start.
+Sometimes, adapting to change requires that you just need to start.
 No more thinking.
 No more planning.
 Just doing.

 This approach contradicts the previous note about taking your time, but sometimes, time is not necessary.
 Action is required, and you have to pull the trigger to find out what happens.
 You may be someone who thinks they always need more time before making a decision.
 Hurrying up is something off-script for you.